RayKhuboni/OPM-MVS/README.md

 ## Results on Tanks and Temples Dataset
 Our OPM-MVS results are published on [Tanks and Temples dataset](https://www.tanksandtemples.org/)
 ## Acknowledgements
-This code largely benefits from the following repositories: Special thanks to Qingshan Xu [ACMM](https://github.com/GhiXu/ACMM), [Gipuma](https://github.com/kysucix/gipuma) and [COLMAP](https://colmap.github.io/).
-Thanks to their authors for opening source of their excellent works.
+This code largely benefits from the following repositories: Special thanks to Qingshan Xu [ACMM](https://github.com/GhiXu/ACMM), [Gipuma](https://github.com/kysucix/gipuma), and [COLMAP](https://colmap.github.io/).
+Thanks to their authors for making the source code of their excellent works available.